pyrevoid15/dangerous-field/README.md

 -Vortal:  This enemy occasionally captures projectiles from Archer-type enemies (denoted by red color) and will either disperse them immediately in a direction directly away from itself or will move them toward itself to be ejected diagonally or directly vertical or horizontal in direction.

 -Trapper: This enemy will attempt to avoid the player, but will will lay mines in its travels.

+-Laserist: This enemy will move from place to place, often releasing one or more blue lasers that deal damage on contact without invincibility frames.
+The end of the laser does instant damage comparable to a trapper's mine.
+When shooting its lasers, it may rotate, allowing it to sweep large areas of the field.
+Standing close to the laserist when it is shooting deals damage.
+A wider area around the laserist allows the player to gain energy faster.